The Makings of a Modern Enterprise Datacenter

 Your organization has made modernizing your infrastructure a major focus, and you are able to effectively monitor and adjust the scaling of resources.
 Standards are applied through automation, you have version-controlled configurations in place, and you are able to utilize capacity management and forecasting.

-While you are able to leverage the right provider based on your application profiles, you still have limited automated recovery capabilities in place in case of failure.
+While you are able to leverage the right infrastructure based on your application profiles, you still have limited automated recovery capabilities in place in case of failure.
 In other words, you still have some work to do.

 The peak level of modern infrastructure performance.
 You are able to automatically scale resources based on active workloads, the lifecycle of your hardware is continually refined, and you have automated disaster recovery in place to limit user impact.